-All those areas today span modern day Palestine.
+All those areas today span modern day Israel.
 It is incredible what Jesus did.
 Jesus healed every kind of disease.
-One person has stated that Jesus eliminated every disease during His ministry in the land of Palestine.
+One person has stated that Jesus eliminated every disease during His ministry in the land of Canaan.
 Anyone who was ill was healed.
 It is unbelievable what Jesus did.
 Jesus taught and healed.

 In Mark 1:27-28 we are told this.